Determination of proton electromagnetic form factors from DVCS measurements: Results

 To further investigate this issue, we perform an additional analysis, referred to as Fit~8, in which $F_{2}(t)$ is fixed to the Kelly's parametrization~\cite{Kelly:2004hm}, and only $F_{1}(t)$ is fitted using a $P$-pole form.
 This fit leads to $\chi^{2}/\mathrm{d.o.f.} = 0.68$, with the parameters

 Figure~\ref{fig:GE_GM_Final} shows a comparison of the Sachs form factors $G_{E}(t)$ and $G_{M}(t)$ obtained from the various analyses performed in this work, namely Fit~5, Fit~6, Fit~7, and Fit~8, as well as the corresponding results from the YAHL18 analysis~\cite{Ye:2017gyb}.
 As can be seen, the results for $G_{M}(t)$ exhibit better overall consistency than those for $G_{E}(t)$.
 Among our fits, Fit~8 shows the best agreement with YAHL18, particularly at smaller values of $|t|$.
+However, the YAHL18 curve does not fall within the uncertainty band of our results even when different parametrization forms and extraction strategies are considered.
+This supports the interpretation of EP measurements as a complementary tool of constraints on the electromagnetic form factors.

 Given the differences observed between the various analyses, it is now of interest to examine how these variations may affect the extracted charge and magnetic radii of the proton.
 Note that these quantities are highly sensitive to the small-$|t|$ behavior of the Sachs FFs, since both radii are determined by the slopes of $G_E(t)$ and $G_M(t)$ at $t = 0$.